pronovic/gtml/README.md

 ## History

-GTML was originally written in 1996 by Gihan Perera and was enhanced in starting in 1999 by Bruno Beaufils.
-In 2004, Andrew E. Schulman took it over and moved the code to [SourceForge](https://gtml.sourceforge.net), where older releases still live today.
+GTML was originally written in 1996 by Gihan Perera and was enhanced starting in 1999 by Bruno Beaufils.
+In 2004, Andrew E. Schulman took it over and moved the code to [SourceForge](http://gtml.sourceforge.net), where older releases still live today.
 I have maintained the [Debian package for GTML](https://salsa.debian.org/debian/gtml) since 2010.
 In 2014, Andrew communicated to me that he had abandoned the code, so I began to maintain the Debian packages idependently.
 In early 2022, Bruno and I got some questions about GTML from a user.
 I decided to fork the code to GitHub so there would be a real home for it again.

 The [`HISTORY.md`](docs/HISTORY.md) file contains some additional history taken from the original `README` file on SourceForge.
 The original website on SourceForge is maintained using GTML itself, and the source code for that website is found in the [`docs/sourceforge/src`](docs/sourceforge/src) directory.